 Reading between the lines is always a good idea with Google spokespeople but Eric Schmidt has the special talent of the slip of the tongue.

 He once exclaimed that you can “just move” in case you don’t like the way Google Streetview depicts your home or that if you have something you want to hide on the Web you shouldn’t do it in the first place.

-Just a few months later he has silenced a former lover by removing her blog from the Web.
+Just a few months after his controversial statements on online privacy Schmidt has silenced a former lover by removing her blog from the Web.

 So any remarks by Mr. Schmidt have to be taken with a grain of salt but on the other hand they allow a sneak peek into the future search strategy of Google.